 Section I-Building a Case for a Shift in Practitioner and Researcher Mindset 1.Transcending Parts to See a Whole–Humpty Dumpty Represents Us All.
 2.Reductionist Barriers to Seeing the Whole–Why Can’t the King’s Men Put Humpty Together Again?
 3.Transcending Disciplinary Silos: Where the New Science is Leading Us–Seeing All of Humpty at Once.
 4.Why Sense of Safety?
 A Strengths-Based Approach to the Whole 5.Senses Protect Integrity, Connection, and Coherence–Humpty’s ‘Sense of’ His World Matters Section II-Building the COncept of Sense of Safety: Insights from Consultation 6.The Integrative Gift of an Ordinary Phrase–Humpty’s Native Tongue 7.Sense of Safety Whole Person Domains–Mapping How much of Humpty we need to consider 8.Nouns of Disorder and Verbs of Wellbeing: Noticing Dynamics can Build Humpty’s Sense of Safety 9.Dynamics of Sense of Safety–What Processes Build, Protect, and Reveal Humpty’s Sense of Safety?
 10.Sense of Safety: A Paradigm Shift That is Sorely Needed–Accompanying Humpty and His Community Towards Wholeness.

-Johanna Lynch 0000-0002-8928-3670 is a GP Psychotherapist and a Senior Lecturer at The University of Queensland, Australia.
-She consults on domestic violence in primary care and teaches GPs and medical students in whole person care.
-She was recently awarded her PhD developing the concept of ‘sense of safety’ as a whole person approach to distress.
+Johanna Lynch is a GP Psychotherapist and a Senior Lecturer at the University of Queensland, Australia.
+She consults on family violence and neglect in primary care and teaches GPs and medical students in whole person care.
+She was recently awarded her PhD developing the concept of sense of safety as a whole person approach to distress.

 ‘In winning prose as lucid as it is rich, Lynch accomplishes that rarest of results: a compellingly coherent epistemology of practice that privileges the wide view over the narrow specialization, appreciation of the whole over the reification of parts, and systemic sophistication over decontextualized detail.
 With a healthy respect for positivistic contributions to healthcare, she nonetheless reaches further, restoring humanity, relationship and meaning as priorities in the helping professions, anchoring her insights about the essential role of "sense of safety" in hermeneutic philosophy, transdisciplinary research, and compelling case studies.
 I would recommend this book to any theorist striving to understand the broader backdrop of human distress, and to any practitioner looking for concrete cues for assessing and addressing that distress in ways that promote healing and growth of whole persons in their social contexts.’